Matrix (mathematics): History

 Matrices have a long history of application in solving linear equations but they were known as arrays until the 1800s.
-The Chinese text The Nine Chapters on the Mathematical Art written in 10th–2nd century BCE is the first example of the use of array methods to solve simultaneous equations, including the concept of determinants.
+The Chinese text The Nine Chapters on the Mathematical Art written in the 10th–2nd century BCE is the first example of the use of array methods to solve simultaneous equations, including the concept of determinants.
 In 1545 Italian mathematician Gerolamo Cardano introduced the method to Europe when he published Ars Magna.
 The Japanese mathematician Seki used the same array methods to solve simultaneous equations in 1683.
 The Dutch mathematician Jan de Witt represented transformations using arrays in his 1659 book Elements of Curves (1659).
 Between 1700 and 1710 Gottfried Wilhelm Leibniz publicized the use of arrays for recording information or solutions and experimented with over 50 different systems of arrays.
 Cramer presented his rule in 1750.

-The term "matrix" (Latin for "womb", "dam" (non-human female animal kept for breeding), "source", "origin", "list", "register", derived from mater—mother) was coined by James Joseph Sylvester in 1850, who understood a matrix as an object giving rise to several determinants today called minors, that is to say, determinants of smaller matrices that derive from the original one by removing columns and rows.
+This use of the term matrix in mathematics (an English word for "womb" in the 19th century, from Latin, as well as a jargon word in printing, in biology and in geology) was coined by James Joseph Sylvester in 1850, who understood a matrix as an object giving rise to several determinants today called minors, that is to say, determinants of smaller matrices that derive from the original one by removing columns and rows.
 In an 1851 paper, Sylvester explains:

 Arthur Cayley published a treatise on geometric transformations using matrices that were not rotated versions of the coefficients being investigated as had previously been done.
-Instead, he defined operations such as addition, subtraction, multiplication, and division as transformations of those matrices and showed the associative and distributive properties held true.
+Instead, he defined operations such as addition, subtraction, multiplication, and division as transformations of those matrices and showed the associative and distributive properties held.
 Cayley investigated and demonstrated the non-commutative property of matrix multiplication as well as the commutative property of matrix addition.
-Early matrix theory had limited the use of arrays almost exclusively to determinants and Arthur Cayley's abstract matrix operations were revolutionary.
+Early matrix theory had limited the use of arrays almost exclusively to determinants and Cayley's abstract matrix operations were revolutionary.
 He was instrumental in proposing a matrix concept independent of equation systems.
-In 1858 Cayley published his A memoir on the theory of matrices in which he proposed and demonstrated the Cayley–Hamilton theorem.
+In 1858, Cayley published his A memoir on the theory of matrices in which he proposed and demonstrated the Cayley–Hamilton theorem.